Internal Dispute Resolution Procedures

 Each staff member and consultant is also instructed in how to transfer a client who has a complaint to our Complaints Officer or BLSSA Pty Ltd’s Complaints Officer; and what client details to record if the Complaints Officers are for any reason unavailable (this information will include a minimum of the name, telephone number, and description of the product or transaction to which the client’s complaint relates).
 We and BLSSA Pty Ltd do not to charge any fee in respect to any complaint.

-We will ensure that a final response is given to the complainant as soon as possible, but within forty five (45) days of receipt of the complaint.
+We will ensure that a final response is given to you as soon as possible, but within twenty one (21), thirty (30) or forty five (45) days of receipt of the complaint.

 For privacy complaints, we are required to give you a final response within thirty (30) days.

-If we cannot respond to the complainant within relevant timeframes, we will inform the complainant of the reasons for the delay and of their right to refer the complaint to the Credit Ombudsman Service or, in the case of privacy complaints, to the Australia Information Commissioner.
+If we cannot respond to you within relevant timeframes, we will inform you of the reasons for the delay and of your right to refer the complaint to the Credit and Investments Ombudsman or, in the case of privacy complaints, to the Australian Information Commissioner.

-We will have provided a final response to the complainant if we:
+We will have provided a final response to you if we:

 WRITTEN RESPONSE TO A CLIENT

-We will give the complainant a written response to their complaint and the reasons for reaching a particular decision on the complaint.
+We will give you a written response to your complaint and the reasons for reaching a particular decision on the complaint.
 We will adequately address the issues that are raised in the complaint.

 Where practicable, our response will refer to applicable provisions in legislation, Codes, Standards or Procedures.

-We will, when determining the appropriate remedy, take into consideration the extent of loss or damage suffered by the complainant, relevant legal principles, EDR scheme rules, the MFAA Code of Practice and other relevant codes of conduct and concepts of fairness and relevant industry best practice.
+We will, when determining the appropriate remedy, take into consideration the extent of loss or damage suffered by you, relevant legal principles, EDR scheme rules, the MFAA Code of Practice and other relevant codes of conduct and concepts of fairness and relevant industry best practice.